atakantepecik/atakantepecik.github.io/_pages/about.md

 ### Habitability of ocean worlds

-Beneath the ice shells of Europa and Enceladus there is liquid water, and with its chemistry that could support life.
+Beneath the ice shells of Europa and Enceladus there is liquid water, and with it, chemistry that could support life.
 Our work on habitability assessment asks what a mission would have to measure to make that judgement, and what conclusions those measurements would support.
 This is where instrumentation meets science: requirements written at the beginning of the project determine which questions are still answerable after years, when the probe is already under the ice.

 ### Field deployment and planetary protection

-Antarctica is the closest analogue we have to an ice-covered ocean, which makes polar fieldwork the only serious test of this hardware.
+Antarctica's subglacial lakes is the closest analogue we have to an ice-covered ocean, which makes polar fieldwork the only serious test of this hardware.
 Preparing a deployment to Antarctica means solving problems that never appear in a lab: cold, logistics, power, no second attempt.
-It also means treating contamination as a design constraint, the cleanliness standards that protect a subglacial lake from us are the same ones that will protect Enceladus.
+It also means treating contamination as a design constraint - the cleanliness standards that protect a subglacial lake from us are the same ones that will protect Enceladus.